konstructio/kubefirst/docs/explore/terraform.md

 Once you've provided them this initial password, they can update their own password throughout the platform by updating their user password entity in vault.
 Anyone can change their own password, and Admins can reset anyone's password.
 These rules, just like everything else on Kubefirst, can be configured in your new gitops repository.

 ![](https://user-images.githubusercontent.com/53096417/204801723-602beff0-12f9-45a9-bb9c-4d85a889d1ce.gif)

+For a more detailed example you can have a look at the [reference file](https://github.com/kubefirst/gitops-template/blob/main/localhost/terraform/users/admins-github.tf)

 <sub>_[Do you want help to improve this answer?](https://github.com/kubefirst/kubefirst/discussions/1192)_</sub>